 Video by David Fang

-A recent UBS analysis based on data from a University of Florida professor found that most investments in newly public companies lose investors' money.
+A recent UBS analysis based on data from a University of Florida professor found that most investments in newly public companies lose investors' money in the longer term.
 From that analysis, over 60% of more than 7,000 IPOs from 1975 to 2011 had negative absolute returns after five years.

-Many early investors jumping onto the IPO opportunity didn't understand Beyond's products, its business model, or how it planned to keep growing: They just knew that it was a hot stock that was quickly gaining value.
+Many early, excited investors didn't understand Beyond's products, its business model, or how it planned to keep growing: They just knew that it was a hot stock that was quickly gaining value.
 Because they didn't do their due diligence, investors who were caught up in the hype and bought near the peak may never regain the ground they lost.

-A lot of FOMO-based investing "seems to be peer-based," says Brewer.
-A friend or family may tell us about a "hot tip," for example.
+A lot of FOMO-based buying and selling "seems to be peer-based," says Brewer.
+A friend or family may tell you about a "hot tip," for example.
 But blindly following such advice can be a terrible idea, she says: "As a general rule of thumb: If your Uncle Joe told you about an investing idea, you need to do some more research."

 Before you invest, take these three steps to make sure you understand the investment and ensure it's a good fit for your portfolio: